 For a second year, the release of the First Spouse Gold Coins was delayed due to production problems at the United States Mint.
 After a delayed design review and selection process, the Mint revealed that they were experiencing a problem known as finning whereby excess metal can build up at the edges of the coin when pressed causing a bottle capping effect.
 The combined delays pushed the release dates for the year’s coins well into the fourth quarter.

-The 2013 Ida McKinley First Spouse Gold Coin went on sale November 14, 2013.
+The 2013 Ida McKinley First Spouse Gold Coin (Buy on eBay) went on sale November 14, 2013.
 The obverse of the coin featured a portrait of the First Lady designed by Susan Gamble and sculpted by Phebe Hemphill.
 The inscriptions included “Ida McKinley” above, “In God We Trust” at left, “Liberty” and the “2013” date at right, and “25th 1897-1901” below.

 The reverse of the coin, designed by Donna Weaver and sculpted by Renata Gordon, featured an image of two hands crocheting.
 This was intended to be representative of Ida McKinley’s work in crocheting thousands of slippers which were auctioned to raise money for charity.
 The inscriptions around the circumference include “United States of America”, “E Pluribus Unum”, “$10”, “1/2 oz.”, and “.9999 Fine Gold”.